We Checked Out Digital Signature APIs for Businesses. Here’s What We Found.

 Key Features

-• eSignature API: DocuSign’s e-signing API supports signature requests, automated forms, and document tracking straight from your application.
+• eSignature API: Docusign’s e-signing API supports signature requests, automated forms, and document tracking straight from your application.
 It’s designed to handle everything at scale, from proofs of concept to global enterprise integrations.

 • CLM API: If you use Salesforce or custom apps, consider their Contract Lifecycle Management API to integrate your document creation and management workflow.
-It allows developers to communicate with DocuSign CLM data and services, so it is only available for CLM customers using a production account.
+It allows developers to communicate with Docusign CLM data and services, so it is only available for CLM customers using a production account.

 • Click API: You can customize the Click API to collect consent to standard terms of service, terms of use, and more with one click.